marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter5/_index.en.md

 Kara takes the number of steps in the current direction (see example in theory section above).

 3. `public void putLeafs(int count)`
-Kara puts the specified number of leafs.
+Kara puts the specified number of leaves.
 The first one he places at the current position, the other following in his line of sight.

 #### <i class="fa fa-rocket"></i> TASK 5.01: Baking a Cake

 ![TASK 5.01](task01.png)

-Kara draws a rectangle with leafs symbolizing the cake.
+Kara draws a rectangle with leaves symbolizing the cake.
 Kara starts in the lower left corner and looks to the right.

 Kara should be able to make a **rectangle with variable width and height**!
 The method call `drawRectangle(21, 4)` should therefore create a rectangle with width 21 and height of 4.